shaunmccready/study-group-java-api/README.md

 These groups can then schedule meetings, and each group member can indicate whether they are attending the meeting or not.

+## Installation

-Context path /api/
+- Context path /api/

-Running on port 8080
+- Running on port 8080

+You will need to define the following environment variables:

+- STUDYGROUPMEETINGS_API_CLIENT_ID
+- STUDYGROUPMEETINGS_API_CLIENT_SECRET
+- STUDYGROUPMEETINGS_API_DOMAIN
+- STUDYGROUPMEETINGS_API_AUTH0_AUDIENCE
+- STUDYGROUPMEETINGS_API_AUTH0_ISSUER
+- STUDYGROUPMEETINGS_DB_POSTGRES_USER
+- STUDYGROUPMEETINGS_DB_POSTGRES_PASSWORD
+- STUDYGROUPMEETINGS_DB_NAME

 Build project in command line using: `mvn clean install`